yOyOeK1/oiyshTerminal/ySS_calibration/README.md

 }
 ```

-You need to add your stuff in adequate sections.
-In future there will be a prototype to enheret from but for now it's like it's.
-Those are the functions / methodes as a minimum on site of your thing to make site working.
+You need to add your stuff in coresponding sections.
+In future there will be a prototype to inherit from but for now it is what it is.
+Those are the functions/methodes as a minimum  to make site working.

 ---